 Follow the "What's Happening" link on the left to find out the latest information about field work, recent publications, and meetings.

-The 75th anniverary meeting of the Society of Vertebrate Paleontology (SVP) will be in Dallas this year, 14-17 October.
-Check out these photos of participants and the schedule from the last SVP meeting held in Dallas, in 1973.
+The 75th anniversary meeting of the Society of Vertebrate Paleontology (SVP) was held in Dallas this year, 14-17 October.
+Check out these photos of participants and the schedule from the first SVP meeting held in Dallas, in 1973.
 Let us know if you recongize any of the unidentified people!